thecmdrunner/swiftube-frontend/README.md

-# AI Shortz - Video Explainer
+# Swiftube

 Initialized with [**`create-t3-app`**](https://create.t3.gg/) ❤️

-AI Shortz is an innovative project that utilizes OpenAI and Remotion to transform content in text format, into polished explainer videos.
+Swiftube is an innovative project that utilizes OpenAI and Remotion to transform content in text format, into polished explainer videos.
 It uses Google's text-to-speech feature to provide the voice for the video.

 This project is built with a Next.js frontend and an Express backend ([another repo](https://github.com/thecmdrunner/swiftube-backend)).